OpenWealth/OpenWealth/README.md

 OpenWealth defines, maintains and publishes 3 APIs:

-- [Custody API](custodyAPI.yaml) - enabling customer life cycle managment, such as onboarding a new client, providing KYC information to the bank etc.
+- [Customer API](customerAPI.yaml) - enabling customer life cycle management, such as onboarding a new client, providing KYC information to the bank etc.
-- [Customer API](customerAPI.yaml) - receiving securities accounting including post-trade transaction data and position valuation
+- [Custody API](custodyAPI.yaml) - receiving securities accounting including post-trade transaction data and position valuation
 - [Trading API](tradingAPI.yaml) - managing order placement and related processes for authorized accounts.

 The above links point to the latest release in the form of a bundled OAS3 (OpenAPI Specification) file of the according API.

-> Note that this file may get out of sync with the source file unto the next release!
+> Note that this file may get out of sync with the source file until the next release!

 ## Documentation